 Professor Allen explained, “I try to show my students that one of the biggest lessons that I've learned is that prisons are full of good people who just make a bad mistake—that just because someone was imprisoned doesn't mean they're forever bad.
 We have to keep that in mind.
 I had a family member that had some issues with law enforcement, and that was something my aunt made sure that I understood when I got into law enforcement.
 We must remember that whoever we deal with is somebody's son, somebody's daughter, mother, or brother—keeping that in mind really changed my perspective on a lot of things.”

-“I tell people all the time that with a career in law enforcement, criminal justice, corrections—everything that's under that big criminal justice umbrella—you're in a perfect position to minister to people,” he continued.
+Professor Allen’s experience shows up frequently in the classroom as he applies his real-life examples to classroom discussions and examples.“I tell people all the time that with a career in law enforcement, criminal justice, corrections—everything that's under that big criminal justice umbrella—you're in a perfect position to minister to people,” he continued.
 “It may not necessarily be in a religious way of ministering people—although that does happen at times—but people don't call us when things are going well; they call us when things are going bad.
 We have a unique opportunity to help people navigate those bad times in their life, and we have a choice to do that in a positive way with a chance to truly impact and change lives.”

 In a program with significant portions of interactive coursework like fingerprinting, one of the most interactive elements of the curriculum is the end-of-class project in the upper-level criminal investigations course.
 Professor Allen splits the class into two groups, and each group designs and sets up a crime scene for the other group to investigate.